VIDEO: Bobcats spotted in Springs neighborhoods

 CPW said the videos were captured on “critter cam” in a Colorado Springs neighborhood.

-CPW provides educational resources on their website, entitled Living With Wildlife, which can help pet owners avoid any run-ins between pets and wildlife.
+CPW provides educational resources on its website, entitled Living With Wildlife, which can help pet owners avoid any run-ins between pets and wildlife.

 According to CPW, bobcats and big cats like mountain lions are active throughout the year, as opposed to bears that hibernate in the winter, so the danger is always present.
 And just because you have a fenced yard, does not mean your pets are safe unattended.